 4.5.
 Each department is responsible for all departmental assets and should use assets only for University business.
 If assets become missing (lost or stolen), please contact University Police immediately and provide them with detailed information.

 4.6.
 Proceeds from non-asset sales will be deposited in the University General Institutional Support fund.
 Proceeds from asset sales (usually via bid or auction) are deposited in the funds center that held the asset if the proceeds from the sale are greater than the asset’s net book value (asset cost less accumulated depreciation).
 For example, if the equipment cost $300,000, the accumulated depreciation equals $290,000, and the equipment is sold for $100,000, a gain on sale of equipment for $90,000 and corresponding budget supplement would be recorded in the asset holder’s funds center.
 If, however, the proceeds are less than the asset’s net book value, the proceeds will be recorded in the Net Investment in Plant fund to offset the loss created by the disposal.
 Surplus sales from federal grants which are still active, should be deposited to the active grant account.

-Procedures for the identification and disposition of surplus property are posted at the website listed below.
+Procedures for the identification and disposition of surplus property are posted on the Procurement web page.